tchajed/sys-verif-fa25/docs/assignments/project.md

 Re-implement memoization to solve this problem.
 See these [lecture notes](https://www.cs.cornell.edu/courses/cs3110/2011sp/Lectures/lec22-memoization/memo.htm) (specifically the last section, "Automatic Memoization Using Higher Order Functions") for how this works.
 Implement a memoized fibonacci function and verify it using the new specification.

+### Verify the Go sync.Map

+The Go standard library has [sync.Map](https://pkg.go.dev/sync#Map), a concurrent hash map.
+Verify its standard library implementation (in [map.go](https://cs.opensource.google/go/go/+/refs/tags/go1.24.10:src/sync/map.go;l=40)).
+I'll help you get this set up.

 ## "Medium" projects

-These are projects that you might not finish, and which require you to figure out the scope.
+These are projects where some scoping and implementation are required to get started.

 ### Verify a range map data structure